Brikwerk/whiteboard-vision/README.md

 ## Description

 This project aims to detect and transcribe text written on a whiteboard in a classroom environment.
-Handwritten athematical equations and drawn diagrams will not be targetted as an area for transcription.
+Handwritten mathematical equations and drawn diagrams will not be targetted as an area for transcription.

 A client-server relationship is leveraged to achieve functionality.
 Docker is used to host the server components and deliver the client-side assets to a user's web browser.
 Text detection and text recognition is achieved through usage of two neural networks running on the server.